Last Updated on March 6, 2021 by Oddmund Groette

-- A mechanical system automates the whole trading process.
+A mechanical system automates the whole trading process.
 All the work is done before you open a position, and all you need to do is to do what the rules tell you to do.
 No second-guessing and no panicking.
-All peace and quiet.
-It enables you to overcome greed and fear and frustration.
+All peace and quiet (hopefully).
+It enables you to overcome greed, fear, and frustration.
 You simply take the emotions out of the trade.
 Of course, this requires that you have a good deal of faith in the system.
 But if you know it will make money in the long run, it should be relatively easy to implement.

 If you trade discretionary it’s more difficult to sharpen the strategy.
 When having specific rules you can do post-analysis to determine what works and what don’t.
 It’s also a lot easier to trade many more strategies at the same time.
 That can smooth the equity curve a lot.

-- You can save time.
+You can save time.
 You’re not worrying about your trades, you simply execute what the rules tell you to do, and thus freeing time to explore and research other potential strategies.
-If you have a full-time job mechanical trading is strongly advised.
+If you have a full-time job, mechanical trading is strongly advised.
 If you find many trading edges you can trade a lot of strategies automatically without spending more time on the trades.
 You have to look at trading as a business (and time is money).

 Take notes and record all trades